lucidmachine/ericslenk.com/content/blog/publishing-a-pelican-site-with-circle-ci.md

 The "weekly" workflow has been given a "triggers" map, where we have defined a single [schedule-based trigger](https://circleci.com/docs/2.0/configuration-reference/#schedule).
 The "cron" property of our first schedule is a cron-like string which says to fire on the 0th minute of the 10th hour of any day or month on Mondays.
 Keep in mind that times are in GMT.

-# 4. Configre SSH Keys and Hosts
+# 7. Configure SSH Keys and Hosts
 We're so close!
 If you've followed all of the steps thus far the "build" Job should succeed when you check in code.
 But the "deploy" Job requires SSH access to your webhost.
 Let's make some SSH keys named "webhost" and put them in the right places.

-## Generate a SSH Key Pair and Add Public Key to Webhost
+## 7.a.
+Generate a SSH Key Pair and Add Public Key to Webhost
 See [Setting Up SSH Public Key Authentication]({filename}/blog/setting-up-ssh-public-key-authentication.md).

 ```